basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 ---
 title: "The last btrfs machine: migrating my PC to ZFS"
 subtitle: "Why uniformity in my backup situation was worth wiping my daily driver, and how I made the restore boring before touching the disk"
 summary: "After replacing Proxmox and TrueNAS with NixOS, my GPU machine was the last one still on btrfs, picked years ago because forum threads had me convinced that ZFS and NixOS were a bad combination.
 What finally pushed me to fix it: I run AI agents in YOLO mode all day, the stories about frontier models wiping home directories kept coming, and my restic backups needed an hour and a half just to scan a hundred million files.
+The audit's first finding: the backups had been silently dead for four months.
 This is the story of auditing my backups, verifying the restore path end-to-end, and wiping my daily driver so that nine machines share the exact same ZFS setup."
 date: 2026-07-23
 draft: true
 featured: false